A major stormwater diversion was needed before the CRL’s cut and cover tunnels along Albert Street can be constructed.

 The micro-tunnelling and pipe jacking techniques provide a robust, finished, reinforced concrete pipeline as the tunnel is excavated whilst providing continuous ground support and minimising potential ground movement.

 Safety is a prime advantage, especially in urban settings.
 Using an MTBM to excavate the ground, keeps the majority of workers out of the tunnel, providing a far greater level of control over the rate of excavation and the management of different ground conditions.

 The Orakei Main Sewer (OMS) was originally constructed in 1910, and runs from Avondale, via Herne Bay and onwards to Hobson Bay, a total of over 8 km.
 The OMS varies in size from 525mm circular to 2.4m x 1.5m egg shape.

-Part of CRL works includes strengthening and bridging a section of the OMS at Victoria Street West, to be undertaken as part of the Construction Contract 2 pipe jack programme.
+Part of CRL works included strengthening and bridging a section of the Orakei Main Sewer at Victoria Street West, to be undertaken as part of the Construction Contract 2 pipe jack programme.